gduvalsc/kairos/collects/oracle/README.md

 So KAIROS can collect data above AWR and ASH if the customer has the right to use them, but KAIROS can collect data above STATSPACK and another Free Software (B-ASH, see https://marcusmonnig.wordpress.com/bash/) if the customer doesn't have the right to use "Oracle diagnostic pack".

-The script "kairosora.ksh" is available to collect data both  AWR or STATSPACK and B-ASH.
+There are 2 ways to collect Oracle data for KAIROS:

+a) through a provided Korn-shell script: kairosora.ksh
+b) through a python script runnable under JYTHON (Preferred method when available)

-###### Oracle Data Collection for Kairos
+###### Oracle Data Collection for Kairos with kairosora.ksh

 The script must be transfered to a system where the Oracle Database resides.
 Some Oracle installations don't use the "oraenv" mechanism to switch between Oracle contexts.